WICG/turtledove/FLEDGE.md

 Optionally, `sellerTimeout` can be specified to restrict the runtime (in milliseconds) of the seller's `scoreAd()` script, and `perBuyerTimeouts` can be specified to restrict the runtime (in milliseconds) of particular buyer's `generateBid()` scripts.
 If no value is specified for the seller or a particular buyer, a default timeout of 50 ms will be selected.
 Any timeout higher than 500 ms will be clamped to 500 ms. A key of `'*'` in `perBuyerTimeouts` is used to change the default of unspecified buyers.

 Optionally, `perBuyerGroupLimits` can be specified to limit the number of of interest groups from a particular buyer that participate in the auction.
 A key of `'*'` in `perBuyerGroupLimits` is used to set a limit for unspecified buyers.
 For each buyer, interest groups will be selected to participate in the auction in order of decreasing `priority` (larger priorities are selected first) up to the specfied limit.
 The selection of interest groups occurs independently for each buyer, so the priorities do not need to be comparable between buyers and could have a buyer-specific meaning.
 The value of the limits provided should be able to be represented by a 16 bit unsigned integer.

+Optionally, `perBuyerPrioritySignals` is an object mapping string keys to Javascript numbers that can be used to dynamically compute interest group priorities at the start of the auction, before perBuyerGroupLimits are applied.
+See [Prioritizing Interest Groups](#35-prioritizing-interest-groups) for more information.

 All fields that accept arbitrary metadata objects (`auctionSignals`, `sellerSignals`, and keys of `perBuyerSignals`) must be JSON-serializable.